 The City has achieved significant emissions reduction, provided educational opportunities to public school students, and piloted innovative technologies that protect student health.
 In the past decade, the City has done the following work in our public schools:

-Installed renewable energy on school grounds and rooftops, including 183 kW solar array at Beverly High School and 2+ MW in the pipeline.
+- Installed renewable energy on school grounds and rooftops, including a historic solar array at Beverly High School and 2+ MW constructed in 2022.

 In 2021, the new Beverly Middle School was awarded LEED Silver certification.